dmison/workshop/learn-html/_steps/step7-selectors.markdown

 }
 ```

-The `#` means what follows in the selector is an `id`.
+The `#` in the selector means what follows the `#` is an `id`.

 Now only the `<h1>` with the id of `sitetitle` should be hot pink.
 The ones on the recipes pages should be the default black.

-That's better, no how about the headings on the recipe pages for ingredients etc?
-Lets fancy them up a bit.
+That's better, now how about the headings on the recipe pages for ingredients, etc.?
+Let's fancy them up a bit.

 First, update the ingredients, method, and variations headings to have the `recipepart` class like this: